amplication/docs/docs/getting-started/plugins.md

 ## Community Plugins List

-You can view all official plugins on the _All Plugins_ page.
+You can view all community plugins on the _All Plugins_ page.
-They're also available on the [Official Plugins](/plugins-list) page here on the Amplication documentation.
+They're also available on the [Community Plugins](/plugins-list) page here on the Amplication documentation.

 ## Viewing Open-Source Plugin Code